gustaveroussy/sopa/docs/tutorials/snakemake.md

     !!! note
         You may need to update the `partition` parameters inside the `workflow/Snakefile` file according to the partition names of your cluster.
 You can also change `mem_mb`, depending on the RAM capabilities of your cluster.

+=== "Other"

+    If you don't have a Slurm cluster, we recommend reading more about the [Snakemake profiles](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles), and, especially, the different [executor plugins](https://snakemake.github.io/snakemake-plugin-catalog/index.html).

+    Once you installed an executor plugin, you can use it via:

+    ```sh
+    snakemake \
+        --config data_path=/path/to/directory \
+        --configfile=config/merscope/base.yaml
+        --executor my_executor  # your new executor
+    ```

+    Or, if you created a new config file under `workflow/profiles/my_profile`, you can use it via:

+    ```sh
+    snakemake \
+        --config data_path=/path/to/directory \
+        --configfile=config/merscope/base.yaml
+        --workflow-profile profiles/my_profile  # your new profile
+    ```

 For more customization, see the [snakemake CLI documentation](https://snakemake.readthedocs.io/en/stable/executing/cli.html).